These terms and conditions will become binding on the student and the school when the student enrols on a course.

-7.6 Students are prohibited from using the school’s computers for unauthorised purposes including, but not limited to, accessing pornographic material or for commercial activities or for accessing extremist or offensive websites.
+7.6 Students are prohibited from using the school’s computers for unauthorized purposes including, but not limited to, accessing pornographic material or for commercial activities or for accessing extremist or offensive websites.

 7.7 Students under 18 years of age are, by UK law, considered to be minors.
 All students under 18 must provide us with a signed parental consent form and must abide by the rules of conduct on the parental consent form at all times.

-8.1 Any refunds due will be paid (by bank transfer or credit card) within 12 weeks of receiving the refund request and supporting documents.
-Payment will be made to the person or organisation that originally paid the fees following our cancellation policies as stated in this document.
-The registration fee, accommodation booking fees, courier fee and bank/credit card charges are non-refundable.
+8.1 Any refunds due will be paid (by bank transfer or credit card) within 4 weeks of submission date subject to documents being completed.
+Payment will be made to the person or organization that originally paid the fees following our cancellation policies as stated in this document.
+The registration fee, accommodation booking fees, courier fee and bank/credit card charges are nonrefundable.
 There may also be an administration fee applied.